tron1point0/random/README.md

 ===========

 This is a random number generator I wrote to use in statistical analysis tools.
-I found the digits in [A Million Random Digits](million) to have a different distribution than what I needed, so I wrote my own.
+I found the digits in [A Million Random Digits][million] to have a different distribution than what I needed, so I wrote my own.

 Features